19 Nov Planning To Buy Oriental Rugs? Know More About This Piece of Mystic Knots and Twists

 In a reputed rug merchant’s display, you might even come across products from Western Europe and the Caucasus and some hand-woven authentic-looking ones from Egypt, Romania, and Uzbekistan.
 However, rugs from countries that have a tradition that goes back to thousands of years are of a distinct class.
 They come from Iran, India, Afghanistan, Turkey, and Pakistan.

-The Oriental rugs that come from other countries are not authentic in the classic sense.
+The Oriental rugs with cash back that come from other countries are not authentic in the classic sense.
 These are mass-produced using machines that copy the original designs.
 An original Oriental hand woven traditional rug of average 9’ X 12’ size made using routine methods can take around 3000 hours to complete and more time on setting up the loom, spinning the material, designing, dyeing, and finishing.

 Oriental hand-woven rugs are made using a manually operated loom.
 There can be variations in the types of looms used.
 In small villages, they create the rugs using wooden looms with not much focus on perfection in the loom design.
 In a professional workshop, the loom would most likely be metal and precisely designed.